Choosing the Right Viewpoint and Tense for Your Fiction [With Examples]

 Very little fiction is written with “you” as the main character.
-It’s sometimes used for experimental short stories, as well as for “choose your own adventure” books (remember those?), but it’s unlikely to be a good choice for anything else.
+It’s sometimes used for experimental short stories, as well as for “choose your own adventure” books (remember those?) but it’s very tough to do successfully in a novel.

 There are, however, some literary / experimental novels written in the second person, like Italo Calvino’s If on a winter’s night a traveller (quoted above).
 The Fifth Season uses second-person for Essun’s chapters, but Damaya and Syenite’s chapters are in third-person.

-I read Charles Stross’ Halting State a few years back, which is written from three second-person viewpoints.
-(Amazon.com / Amazon.co.uk).
+I read Charles Stross’ Halting State many years ago, which is written from three different second-person viewpoints.
 This fits with the subject matter of the novel – text-based virtual worlds tend to use “you” – but I found it a distracting irritation, and it’s now pretty much all I remember about the book.

 If you do want to give second person a go, use it for a short story, and don’t just do it for the sake of it – have a narrative reason for making the reader the protagonist.

 As well as deciding on first or third (or maybe second) person, you’ll need to choose whether to tell the story in the past or present tense.
 (I’ve never read a whole story written in future tense, though I suppose it’s just about conceivable…)

 Police officers, as a rule, don’t need an excuse to go to the pub, but one of the many non-excuses they have is the traditional end-of-probation booze-up when members of the shift get the brand new full constables completely hammered.
 To that end, Lesley and me were dragged across the Strand to the Roosevelt Toad and plied with alcohol until we were horizontal.
 That was the theory, anyway.